-- ith other

-• Continue to work on improving the formulation of our current products and develop new ranges with specific health or nutrition attributes\

-• Goodman Fielder aims to improve the health star rating of 50 million loaves of bread in 2021 \ ongoing \\ Due to our updated materiality assessment, targets related to palm oil certification are now categorised under our Product Marketing and Labelling topic
+- New material topic in 2020 - Continue to partner with other organisations and conduct R&D to understand the evolving science around nutrition and consumer preferences, to help design and produce market-leading, nutritious products - Continue to provide transparency, including product information and educating consumers - Continue to work on improving the formulation of our current products and develop new ranges with specific health or nutrition attributes - Goodman Fielder aims to improve the health star rating of 50 million loaves of bread in 2021 ongoing Due to our updated materiality assessment, targets related to palm oil certification are now categorised under our Product Marketing and Labelling topic

+PRODUCT MARKETING AND LABELLING

-2019 COMMITMENTS/ TARGETS 2020 PROGRESS CURRENT COMMITMENTS/ TARGETS ODUCT MARKETING AND L ABELLING Τ Achieve 100% MSPO certification for all our balm oil Malaysia mills and balantations Achieve RSPO certification for all our own balm oil operations Refineries by 2020 Mills by 2023 Achieve ISPO certification for all our own balm oil mills in Indonesia 9# out of 9 mills are MSPO certified (100%) 27# out of 36 mills are RSPO certified (75%) 133 out of 135 palm downstream operations are RSPO certified (99%) 14# mills out of 34 mills are ISPO certified (41%) 4# out of 10 independent Continue to comply with relevant regulations and industry codes to ensure we meet the highest standards of responsible product marketing and labelling Achieve 100% MSPO certification for all our palm oil Malaysia mills and plantations Achieve RSPO certification for all our own palm oil operations Transforming our supply chain Dy 2023 Complete ISPO certification audits for our palm oil mills completed ISPO certification audits (40%) • No incidents and no fines Refineries by 2020 Mills by 2023 Achieve ISPO certification 2019 COMMITMENTS/ TARGETS 10 independent palm oil INO Incidents and no fines incurred related to non- for all our own palm oil mills in RESPONSIBLE SOURCING AND SUPPLY CHA mills in Indonesia by 2023 Comply with relevant regulations and industry codes to ensure we meet the highest standards of responsible product marketing and labelling Following RSPO Principles and Criteria (P&amp;C) for palm oil mills and RSPO Supply Chain Certification Standard (SCCS) for refineries that process palm oil products only. compliance with industry codes or regulatory requirements on product labelling or marketing in 2020 # EY has performed limited assurance procedures on these figures Indonesia by 2023 Complete ISPO certification audits for our 10 independent palm oil mills in Indonesia by 2023 100% traceability to palm oil mills by 2022 100% response rate to all grievances raised via Wilmar's Grievance Procedure Achieved to mills Monitore ha#, coverin representin plantation of Indonesia, Cambodia, through ou Compliance
+- Achieve 100% MSPO certification for all our palm oil Malaysia mills and plantations - Achieve RSPO certification for all our own palm oil operations - Refineries by 2020 - Mills by 2023 - Achieve ISPO certification for all our own palm oil mills in Indonesia by 2023 - Complete ISPO certification audits for our 10 independent palm oil mills in Indonesia by 2023 - Comply with relevant regulations and industry codes to ensure we meet the highest standards of responsible product marketing and labelling - Following RSPO Principles and Criteria (P&C) for palm oil mills and RSPO Supply Chain Certification Standard (SCCS) for refineries that process palm oil products only.

+- 9[#] out of 9 mills are MSPO certified (100%) - 27[#] out of 36 mills are RSPO certified (75%) - 133 out of 135 palm downstream operations are RSPO certified (99%) - 14[#] mills out of 34 mills are ISPO certified (41%) - 4[#] out of 10 independent palm oil mills completed ISPO certification audits (40%) - No incidents and no fines incurred related to non-compliance with industry codes or regulatory requirements on product labelling or marketing in 2020 - # EY has performed limited assurance procedures on these figures

+- Continue to comply with relevant regulations and industry codes to ensure we meet the highest standards of responsible product marketing and labelling - Achieve 100% MSPO certification for all our palm oil Malaysia mills and plantations - Achieve RSPO certification for all our own palm oil operations - Refineries by 2020 - Mills by 2023 - Achieve ISPO certification for all our own palm oil mills in Indonesia by 2023 - Complete ISPO certification audits for our 10 independent palm oil mills in Indonesia by 2023

+PRODUCT QUALITY AND SAFETY
-• New material topic in 2020

-• No incidences of non-compliance with regulations or voluntary codes concerning the health and safety impacts of our products

-• Maintain zero food safety related incidents across all our business\

-• Continue the expansion of our Good Manufacturing Practice (GMP) programme, in partnerships with AIB\
+- New material topic in 2020 - No incidences of non-compliance with regulations or voluntary codes concerning the health and safety impacts of our products - Maintain zero food safety related incidents across all our business - Continue the expansion of our Good Manufacturing Practice (GMP) programme, in partnerships with AIB

-0 PROGRESS

-TRANSFORMATION

-7.7%## traceability
+2019 COMMITMENTS/ TARGETS 2020 PROGRESS CURRENT COMMITMENTS/ TARGETS RESPONSIBLE SOURCING AND SUPPLY CHAIN TRANSFORMATION

-more than 20 million 500 parent groups nore than 3,000 s across Malaysia, bua New Guinea, anmar and Thailand upplier Group rogramme (SGCP)

-.5%## of palm oil and to Wilmar's origin refineries in Malaysia and Indonesia from suppliers that have at least company group level commitments and/or action plans in place to address the No Deforestation requirements as per the categorisation of supplier mills using the NDPE Implementation Reporting Framework (NDPE IRF)

-• Achieved a 100% response rate consistently since 2015.
-75# grievance cases raised as of December 2020; 64# cases closed while 11# are in progress
+- 100% traceability to palm oil mills by 2022 - 100% response rate to all grievances raised via Wilmar's Grievance Procedure - Achieved 97.7%^{##} traceability to mills - Monitored more than 20 million ha#, covering 500 parent groups representing more than 3,000 plantation units across Malaysia, Indonesia, Papua New Guinea, Cambodia, Myanmar and Thailand through our Supplier Group Compliance Programme (SGCP) - Sourced 89.5% of palm oil and lauric volumes to Wilmar's origin refineries in Malaysia and Indonesia from suppliers that have at least company group level commitments and/or action plans in place to address the No Deforestation requirements as per the categorisation of supplier mills using the NDPE Implementation Reporting Framework (NDPE IRF) - Achieved a 100% response rate consistently since 2015.
+75# grievance cases raised as of December 2020; 64# cases closed while 11# are in progress - # EY has performed limited assurance procedures on these figures - ## CU has conducted limited assurance procedures on these figures

-CURRENT COMMITMENTS/ TARGETS